JvanKatwijk/sdr-j-fm/README.md

 Note further that this version now supports a maintained programlist, a list maintained between invocations of the program.

+Finally, I was experimenting with a scanning function, one that stops whenever the S/N ration is above a certain level.
+Still lots to be done.

 This version is nof supported, but works pretty well.